tjventurini/blog/articles/2021/2021-04-30/README.md

 <!-- more -->

 So the easiest way I know to create a changing wallpaper is to use the _personal photo manager_ [Shotwell](https://wiki.gnome.org/Apps/Shotwell/).
+It is preinstalled in Ubuntu so you don't need to do anything.

 So, assuming you already have the images that you want to setup as a wallpaper slideshow on your machine, you can just open shotwell through the launcher or by typing `shotwell` in the terminal.